-- be approved to deliver the LASER Level 2 Award for Door Supervisors in the Private Security Industry (Refresher) qualification, according to the Trident Awards Quality Approval Process - have achieved the Level 2 Award for Door Supervisors in the Private Security Industry or its predecessor Level 2 Award for Working as a Door Supervisor within the Private Security Industry - be fully competent in training/facilitation skills - demonstrate that they have the necessary experience, knowledge and understanding of the sector in which they are providing training.
+- be approved to deliver the Level 2 Award for Door Supervisors in the Private Security Industry qualification, according to the Trident Awards Quality Approval Process. - have achieved the Level 2 Award for Door Supervisors in the Private Security Industry or its predecessor Level 2 Award for Working as a Door Supervisor within the Private Security Industry - be fully competent in training/facilitation skills. - demonstrate that they have the necessary experience, knowledge and understanding of the sector in which they are providing training.
 Experience may be drawn from: - Armed services - Police service - Security industry - Prison service - demonstrate evidence of continuing professional development (CPD) in the sector which should include the equivalent of at least forty hours every year spent in a combination of training, increasing professional knowledge through other means, or working in the industry.
 This evidence must be retained for a minimum of three years for audit purposes.
-Evidence must include annual completion of an SIA endorsed counter terrorism programme such as ACT (Action Counters Terrorism) awareness training.
+Evidence must include annual completion of the SIA ACT (Action Counters Terrorism) awareness training and ACT security training.